 Was film and TV a big part of your upbringing?

 Yes, I guess they were.
-My family were all artists, and we pretty much watched a movie after dinner every night, while I was growing up.
+My family were all artists and we pretty much watched a movie after dinner every night, while I was growing up.
 We’d probably laugh about it and talk about our favorite characters the next day.
 Yes, I guess film and TV were a really big part of my upbringing.
-And I got scouted randomly in a school play when I was eleven, so film and TV became an interest of mine because I was going up for auditions and reading scripts.
+I got scouted randomly in a school play when I was eleven, so film and TV became an interest of mine because I was going up for auditions and reading scripts.
 So, watching films became a big part of my life quite young.

 What first drew you to acting?